redhat-best-practices-for-k8s/certsuite/CATALOG.md

 Test Case Label|access-control-pod-automount-service-account-token
 Unique ID|http://test-network-function.com/testcases/access-control/pod-automount-service-account-token
 Version|v1.0.0
-Description|http://test-network-function.com/testcases/access-control/pod-automount-service-account-token Check that all pods under test have automountServiceAccountToken set to false
+Description|http://test-network-function.com/testcases/access-control/pod-automount-service-account-token Check that all pods under test have automountServiceAccountToken set to false.
+Only pods that require access to the kubernetes API server should have automountServiceAccountToken set to true
-Result Type|normative
+Result Type|informative
-Suggested Remediation|Check that pod has automountServiceAccountToken set to false or pod is attached to service account which has automountServiceAccountToken set to false
+Suggested Remediation|Check that pod has automountServiceAccountToken set to false or pod is attached to service account which has automountServiceAccountToken set to false, unless the pod needs access to the kubernetes API server.
 Best Practice Reference|https://connect.redhat.com/sites/default/files/2022-05/Cloud%20Native%20Network%20Function%20Requirements%201-3.pdf Section 12.7
-Exception Process|Identify which Kubernetes APIs are required if you need to utilize automount service tokens.
-Depending on 												which APIs are utilized, Red Hat possibly might make those APIs available to use via OpenShift.
+Exception Process|There is no documented exception process for this.
 Tags|common
 #### pod-host-ipc